hippylib/hippylib/INSTALL.md

 For instructions on other ways to build `FEniCS`, we refer to the FEniCS project [download page](https://fenicsproject.org/download/).
-Note that this instructions always refer to the latest version of `FEniCS` which may or may not be yet supported by `hIPPYlib`.
+Note that these instructions always refer to the latest version of `FEniCS` which may or may not be yet supported by `hIPPYlib`.
 Always check the `hIPPYlib` website for supported `FEniCS` versions.